Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Data-Driven Decision Making

-Although perhaps similar at first glance to the other two regimes, the subexponential regime is more sophisticated and requires a much finer analysis.
-In the subexponential regime, $a_T\ll T$, we prove that the SVP formulation of \cite{maurer2009empirical} with cost
+Although perhaps similar at first glance to the other two regimes, the subexponential, $a_T\ll T$, regime is more sophisticated and requires a much finer analysis. {The subexponential regime is of interest in problems in which a decision needs to be made for every time $T$ and performance guarantees aggregated over time are of interest.
+For instance, \cite{garivier2011kl} considers in a bandit setting the regime $a_T=b\log(T)$ for $b>1$.
+Suppose indeed that we have the guarantee